PEDSnet/Data_Models_Public/PEDSnet/vocabulary/PEDSnet_vocabulary_release_management.md

 9. Place the data files and the readme files in a directory named for the release.
 Use this directory to create a compressed archive for distribution.
 (We typically produce a zipfile for the convenience of Wondows users.)
 10. Upload the archive to the DCC Box space, and announce.

-A similar procedure should be followied for each supplement.
+A similar procedure should be followed for each supplement.